Financial forecast

 This page summarises Eurobodalla Shire Council's current financial challenges and service delivery plans now and into the future.

-Many councils around NSW are in financial trouble, with 17 applying for a special rate variation in 2023.
+Many councils around NSW are in financial trouble, with 17 applying for a special rate variation in 2023 and nine in 2024.

-A Finance Strategy with 12 actions has been developed to define a path to financial sustainability, adopted by Council in December 2023.
+A Finance Strategy with 12 actions was developed to define a path to financial sustainability, adopted by Council in December 2023.

 Our approach to grant funding